 After the Holocaust, Hungarian survivors, many of whom were Hasidic, became the next wave of immigrants to make their American starter homes in Williamsburg.
 But this second wave did not want to move on and Americanize.
 They stayed in Williamsburg, despite the polluted East River, high crime and crumbling infrastructure, and maintained their traditions.
 Even as North Williamsburg has been reborn as a trendy hipster enclave in recent decades, the fourth generation of Hasidim continue to thrive in South Williamsburg.
 Our tour will take us through this story by way of the buildings, streets, and synagogues, with a nosh of the famous Hungarian kosher cooking.

 About the Tour Guide: Frieda Vizel is a New York City tour guide who specializes in Jewish Williamsburg.
 She grew up in the Satmar Hasidic community and her four holocaust survivor grandparents lived in Williamsburg.
 She has since left the fold, but remains drawn to the area‘s rich legacy.

-Location and other details: This tour will begin at the Manhattan Sephardic Congregation (325 East 75th Street).
-Please plan to arrive at 10:45 AM to check in.
+Location and other details: This tour will begin at Congregation Beth Jacob Ohev Sholom (284 Rodney St.).
+Please plan to arrive at 9:45 AM to check in.
 We will not wait more than a few minutes for late arrivals.
 This tour will take place rain or shine.
-Please dress modestly and bring water, hat/sunglasses, and sunscreen.
+Please dress modestly, wear weather-appropriate clothing/shoes, and bring water.
 Note: Some tour stops are not wheelchair accessible.